crusher-dev/documentation/docs/reference/sql/cast.md

 | ---- | -------- | --------------------------- | ---------------- |
 | 1801 | 1234.567 | 2019-10-17T00:00:00.000323Z | 1571270400000000 |

-When inserting into a table, QuestDB will cast data implicitly to match the type of the destination column.
+When inserting into a table, Crusher will cast data implicitly to match the type of the destination column.

 ```questdb-sql title="Example"